fryguybob/STM-Commentary/GHCSTMNotes.md

 and ["Transactional memory with data invariants"][invariant].
 Additional details can be found in the Harris et al book ["Transactional memory"][HarrisBook].
-Some analysis on performance can be found in the paper  ["The Limits of Software Transactional Memory"][limits].
+Some analysis on performance can be found in the paper ["The Limits of Software Transactional Memory"][limits] though this work only looks at the coarse grain lock version.
-Many of the details here are gleaned from the comments in the source code.
+Many of the other details here are gleaned from the comments in the source code.

 # Background